Welcome to Owls!

 Owls is a mixed Year 5 and Year 6 class.

 As well as this, regular reading should be taking place (at least 3x weekly at home) and recorded in Reading Records.
 Children are welcome to visit the school library to borrow books, or may choose from the selection in the classroom.
 A list of suggested books is available on the class page.

-Each week, PE will be on a Monday and Tuesday afternoon.
-There may sometimes be additional PE sessions at other times, so it recommended that children bring in their kit every day.
+There will sometimes be additional PE sessions at other times, so I need the children bring in their kit every day.
 PE kit must be worn, including suitable footwear.
 A drinks bottle is also necessary.
 Long hair must be tied up.

 In the summer, children should be well equipped for hot weather, bringing water bottles, hats and suncream.